SvenMichaelKlose/tre/README.md

 # Building and installing

-Make sure you have libdl, libffi and their headers installed.
+Make sure you have binutils, git, gcc, and the development version of libc, libdl, libffi installed.
 Then, simply run

 ```
 ./make.sh boot